Folks Festival Guidelines

 - Payment must be CASH only.

 - Vehicles must remain in line in order to hold their space.

 - If you are planning on “camping” in line, it must be done within your vehicle.
 No tents please.
 Also, please try to keep the noise down at night as you will be in a residential neighborhood.
 Be respectful of nice folks who live in that neighborhood and have to go to work in the morning.

 - Facilities will be limited.
 There are 2 bathroom buildings available at the park.
 There will also be trash and recycling services.
 There is no electricity or hookups of any kind.

 - At 6pm on Thursday the line will be admitted onto the Festival grounds.
+Please plan to be in your vehicle by 5:30pm.
 The Sheriff’s department will assist us in bring the line over.
 Vehicles will be admitted in order according to your number.
 Don’t lose your number or you will have to go to the end of the line.

 Tarp Line policy

 |Ani DiFranco at Folks 2006|